blakeruprecht/blakeruprecht.github.io/content/reciprocal.md

 ---
-title: Reciprocity
+title: Reciprocal
 ---
+AKA aligned, responsible, just, sporting

 > "Now our minds are one."
 > -Haudenosaunee Thanksgiving Address

-AKA Responsibility, Alignment, Ownership, Fairness, Sportsmanship, Righteousness

 - **Belief that I matter**.
 If my wants/needs matter more than anybody else, that means we all matter.
 If I don't matter, that means nobody matters.
 I know what side I want to be on -- mattering is more fun!
 - **Justice = Alignment + Responsibility.** It means aligning your actions with fairness, integrity, and regard for others and the world.